New site empowers citizens, organizations and businesses to celebrate non-GMO

 Founded by the Non-GMO Project in 2010, Non-GMO Month offers a focused platform for groups and individuals working to protect a non-GMO food supply and defend consumer choice.
 Last year nearly 600 natural foods retailers participated in Non-GMO Month by hosting events, distributing educational materials, and featuring Non-GMO Project Verified products on their shelves.
 This year, the celebration is expanding beyond store walls with a Right2Know March from New York City to Washington, D.C., and grassroots gatherings across the country.

 “Americans want out of the GMO experiment,” said Non-GMO Project Executive Director Megan Westgate.
 “People in Europe and other developed nations don’t eat GMOs or feed them to their families, and we shouldn’t have to either.
-Non-GMO Month is about celebrating our right to safe, healthy, non-GMO food, and nongmomonth.org is a great tool for helping us come together.”
+Non-GMO Month is about celebrating our right to non-GMO food, and nongmomonth.org is a great tool for helping us come together.”

 In addition to an events calendar, the new website includes a listing of retailers participating in Non-GMO Month and a Daily Giveaway calendar where visitors can win prizes throughout October.